thunderrabbit/barefoot_rob/content/events/2024/07/05connection-circle-for-conscious-men-and-women.en.md

 holding and circle work.
-Rob is a TedX speaker, barefoot walker for over 20 years, trained and run men circles by ManKind Project since 2015 and made the most powerful decision to release himself from a dysfunctional 12 year marriage to be with his dream woman who matches his values and offers the love he deserves.
+Rob is a TedX speaker, barefoot walker for over 20 years, trained and run men circles by ManKind Project since 2015 and made the most powerful decision to release himself from a 12 year marriage that had become untenable.
+Now he's with his dream woman who matches his values and offers the love he deserves.